Lecture Notes in Quantum Mechanics

 \sheadC{The notion of quantum state}

 A-priory we can classify the possible "statistical states" of a prepared system as follows: \begin{itemize} \item Classical state: any measurement gives a definite value. \item Pure state: there is a complete set of measurements that give definite value, while any other measurement gives an uncertain value. \item Mixture: it is not possible to find a complete set of measurements that give a definite value. \end{itemize} When we go to Nature we find that classical states do not exist.
 The best we can get are "pure states".
+For example:

-For example the best we can have with the spin of an electron is 100\% polarization (say) in the $X$ direction, but then any measurement in any different direction gives an uncertain result, except the $-X$ direction which we call the "orthogonal" direction.
+{\bf (1)} The best we can have with the spin of an electron is 100\% polarization (say) in the $X$ direction, but then any measurement in any different direction gives an uncertain result, except the $-X$ direction which we call the "orthogonal" direction.
 Consequently we are inclined to postulate that polarization (say) in the non-orthogonal $Z$ direction is a superposition of the orthogonal $X$ and $-X$ states.

-Similarly with photons we are inclined to postulate that linear polarization in the $45^o$ direction is a superposition of the orthogonal $X$ polarization and $Y$ polarization states.
-With the same reasoning, and on the basis of the ``two slit experiment" phenomenology, we postulate that a particle can be in a superposition state of two different locations.
-The only subtlety here is that superposition of different locations is not another location but rather (say) a momentum state, while superposition of different polarizations states is still another polarization state.
-Note however that also with higher spins (say spin~1), the superposition of polarized states can give a different type of polarization (linear / circular / elliptic).
+{\bf (2)} With photons we are inclined to postulate that linear polarization in the $45^o$ direction is a superposition of the orthogonal $X$~polarization and $Y$~polarization states.
+Note however that contrary to the electronic spin, here the superposition of linear polarized states can optionally give {\em different~type} of polarization (circular / elliptic).

+{\bf (3)} With the same reasoning, and on the basis of the ``two slit experiment" phenomenology, we postulate that a particle can be in a superposition state of two different locations.
+The subtlety here is that superposition of different locations is not another location but rather (say) a momentum state, while superposition of different polarizations states is still another polarization state.

+Having postulated that all possible pure states can be regarded as forming an Hilbert space, it still does not help us to define the notion of quantum state in the statistical sense.
+We need a second postulate that would imply the following: If a full set of measurements is performed (in the statistical sense), then one should be able to predict (in the statistical sense) the result of any other measurement.